-Weir Mill occupies a key gateway location as the town centre transitions into the wider Town Centre West M.D.C.
-It provides an opportunity to breathe new life into a key complex of Listed buildings whose former use played a key part in the contribution the town made to the textile industry.
+Weir Mill occupies a key gateway location as the town centre transitions into the wider Town Centre West MDC.
+It provides an opportunity to breathe new life into a key complex of listed buildings whose former use played a key part in the contribution the town made to the textile industry.
 It offers the opportunity to repurpose buildings and provide much needed new homes, provide enhanced public realm and offers the opportunity to open up the river and to deliver a truly outstanding development setting the bar for further development within the MDC.

 In reaching Committee, this scheme has undergone discussion over many months both during the pre-application process and during the consideration of the application.
 The applicant has engaged extensively during the pre-application process with residents and key stakeholders including Historic England as well as Stockport Heritage Trust.
-The scheme has also been considered on two occasions by the Places Matter Design Review.
+The scheme has also been considered on two occasions by a RIBA Places Matter Design Review Panel.

-It is however, a complex application which requires careful and detailed consideration and one which has attracted considerable opposition from local people, local heritage groups and as well national heritage groups.
+It is however, a complex application which requires careful and detailed consideration and one which has attracted considerable opposition from local people, local heritage groups and national heritage groups.

-Before proceeding with the detailed analysis of the case, it is important to outline the main considerations in this case.
-The main material considerations considered pertinent to the determination of the case are:-
+Before proceeding with the detailed analysis of the case, it is important to outline the main considerations.
+The main material considerations considered pertinent to the determination of the application are: